 Petasites frigidus var. palmatus, sweet coltsfoot: a native, rhizomatous perennial that has a flowering stem of many white flowerheads before its lobed leaves grow from the ground.

-Adenocaulon bicolor, pathfinder: perennials from fibrous roots, also having woolly leaf undersides, but having small, whitish flowers at top of leafy stem.
+Adenocaulon bicolor, pathfinder: perennial from fibrous roots, also having woolly leaf undersides, but having small, whitish flowers at top of its leafy stem.

 Where does it grow?